Skip to content

 Before you apply

-• copy of degree certificate (or your highest qualification if you do not have a degree)
+• A copy of your degree certificate (or your highest qualification if you do not hold a degree)

 • If your employer is sponsoring you, evidence of this will be needed (please ask your employer to raise a purchase order).

-If you would like to apply for the Post Graduate Certificate in Person-Centred Dementia Studies, please click on the 'apply' button below
+If you would like to apply for the Post Graduate Certificate in Person-Centred Dementia Studies, please make your application via our online application forms.

 Apply - September start Apply - January start

-If you would like to apply for a standalone module, the details are as follows
+If you would like to apply for a standalone module, please make your application via our online application forms.

 Get in touch